lauslim12/expert-systems/README.md

 # Expert Systems

-Expert Systems Research (diagnosis of Tuberculosis, focuses on TB for lungs, with Forward Chaining and Certainty Factor) with a touch of Software Engineering with Go and React.
-Licensed under MIT License, and in progress to be submitted in an academic journal.
+Expert Systems API Research (diagnosis of Tuberculosis, focuses on TB for lungs, with Forward Chaining and Certainty Factor) with a touch of Software Engineering with Go and React.

-This research is still in progress and not completed yet.
+This research has been completed and is now in progress to be submitted in an academic journal.

+## Abstract

+Tuberculosis is a disease that is often overlooked by medical personnel and is difficult to diagnose when it is at its early stage.
+The disease itself is treatable and there are indeed early detection tools, but one of the challenges for the early detection tools is its price.
+As with all other diseases, it is important to make early detection tools that are easy to use, accurate, and can be used by people from various backgrounds and environments.
+Early detection tools with said characteristics will be able to help contribute in eradicating Tuberculosis from the world.
+This research will focus on development of an Expert System with a REST API based architecture to diagnose Tuberculosis based on the available symptoms.
+The API is built so the system could scale, achieve more separation of concerns, and be portable.
+The Expert System will implement Forward Chaining and Certainty Factor algorithms in order to provide a more in-depth diagnosis.
+The user interface of the system is developed as a web application with several features, one of which is internationalization, and the languages that are used are English and Bahasa Indonesia.
+The evaluation of this research is carried out with unit tests, integration tests, interviews with general users, and in-depth interviews with medical experts.
+We received a satisfactory result, where most respondents claimed that the system is easy to use, informative, accurate, helpful, and they consider using this system to diagnose themselves in the future.

+**Keywords**: API, Web Application, Internationalization, Expert System, Tuberculosis

 ## Features